 A blanket L petition is available for a US company and other qualifying organizations that have been doing business in the US for at least one year; successfully filed at least 10 “L” petitions for managers, executives, or specialized knowledge professionals within a 12-month period OR have combined sales of at least $25 million OR have at least 1,000 employees in the US; and engaged in commercial trade or services.

 The US company may file a blanket petition which if approved, would allow its L workers to apply for an L visa directly with the US embassy or consulate abroad.
-The L visa applicant may apply as a manger, executive or specialized knowledge professional.
+The L visa applicant may apply as a manager, executive or specialized knowledge professional.

 Dependents of L’s are classified as “L-2”